kris-brown/kbquarto/docs/phil/distinctions/broken/_objective_subjective.md

 > So, a second characterization of pragmatism might go like this: there is no
 > epistemological difference between truth about what ought to be and truth
 > about what is, nor any metaphysical difference between facts and values, nor
-> any methodological difference between morality and science. [-@rorty2020pragmatism]
+> any methodological difference between morality and science. - [Pragmatism, Relativism, and Irrationalism](/docs/phil/people/rorty/works/pri/index.qmd)

 These are all just statements in vocabularies.
 Without privileging a "*nature*'s own vocabulary."